'Soundtrack to a Coup d'Etat'

 Speakers:

-Dr Megan Hunt, Lecturer in Modern and Contemporary History, University of Edinburgh.
+Dr Megan Hunt, Lecturer in Modern and Contemporary History, School of History, Classics and Archaeology

-Dr Deborah Cohn, historian of cultural diplomacy in Cold War Latin America, Indiana University.
+Dr Deborah Cohn, historian of cultural diplomacy in Cold War Latin America, Indiana University, IASH Visiting Fellow summer 2026.

 Tags